PdubPdub/TernaryConverter/README.md

 # TernaryConverter
-a basic ternary operator conversion program
+A basic ternary operator conversion program

-This program is a servlet that takes basic if/else statements, Checks them for consistency and syntactic integrity, and convertes them to ternary notation.
+This program is a servlet that takes basic if/else statements, checks them for consistency and syntactic integrity, and convertes them to ternary notation.

 Try the program here: